 Integrating data for each of these processes means you enter the data once, and it populates everywhere.
 This helps your firm avoid double-entry recordkeeping between multiple software systems, and it ensures consistent data across the entire system.

-Without the right legal practice management software, you might even miss out on the ability to integrate general ledger and trust/retainer accounting in one place, which enables reconciliation across your client and firm accounts.
+Without the right legal practice management software, you might even miss out on the ability to integrate general ledger firm and trust accounting in one place, which enables reconciliation across your client and firm accounts.
 With such a system, you can track every dollar in and out of your law firm.

 Loss of Billable Hours